GUIDE 2025

 What is the Best UX Writer Resume Format?

-There are three good ways to write a resume for a UX writing role.
+There are three ways to write a resume for a UX writing role.

-All resumes are scanned by an ATS, which only accepts those with the right keywords in them, but not all of them.
-There is no need for hiring managers to go through all UX writer resumes.
-This saves them time and effort.
+All resumes are scanned by an ATS (Applicant Tracking Software), which only accepts those with the right keywords in them, but not all of them.

 If you want to make your resume look good to an ATS, read the job description.
 Include words and phrases like “writing microcopy, developing content, updating style guide, or UX design.”
 This will pop up your resume when the hiring manager filters using an ATS.

-What sections should you put on your UX Writing resume?
+What sections should you include in your UX Writing resume?

 Here’s a list of things you need to include in your resume: